-1. Kicks or attempts to kick an opponent
+- 1. Kicks or attempts to kick an opponent

 - 2. Trips an opponent

 - 3. Jumps at an opponent

 - 4. Charges an opponent from behind

 - 5. Charges an opponent in a violent or dangerous manner (likely misconduct)

 - 6. Strike or attempts to strike or spits at an opponent (certain misconduct)

 - 7. Holds an opponent

 - 8. Pushes an opponent

 - 9. Obstructs an opponent

-10. Handles the ball (except a goalkeeper while the ball is in his/her own penalty area) (See "Additional Considerations for Referees")
+- 10. Handles the ball (except a goalkeeper while the ball is in their own penalty area)

-11. Charges an opponent into the perimeter wall (boarding) (misconduct depending on the severity)

-- 12. Plays in a dangerous manner - 13.
+- 11. Charges an opponent into the perimeter wall (boarding) (misconduct depending on the severity) - 12.
+Plays in a dangerous manner - 13.
 Fair charges an opponent when the ball is not within playing distance - 14.
-Charging the goalkeeper (misconduct depending on the severity) except when: - a. the goalkeeper is obstructing - b. the goalkeeper has passed outside the penalty area - 15.
-Slide tackles an opponent (misconduct if any contact made with the opponent)

-16. Deliberately plays the ball on the ground in most circumstances (see "Additional Considerations for Referees")
+Charging the goalkeeper (misconduct depending on the severity) except when: a. the goalkeeper is obstructing b. the goalkeeper has passed outside the penalty area - 15.
+Slide tackles an opponent (misconduct if any contact made with the opponent) - 16.
+Deliberately plays the ball on the ground in most circumstances